Driebit is looking for an experienced Elm developer. You’ll be involved in the full project lifecycle, working closely with clients and designers.

 - Work worth doing.

-- Be part of a professional team of 20 that includes two other Elm developers.
+- Be part of a professional team of 20 that includes three other Elm developers.

 - A lot of responsibility and room for initiative.